Carreg Ddu is a newly formed band, and you can now hear our first demos on our Songs page.

 So Echoes was formed in 2006.
 Echoes as a gigging band was short lived and only did three gigs in 2006, but they were all sell-outs.
 At the end of 2006 Derek and Ron decided to move towards doing all original music, as a few original pieces sneaked into the covers set had appeared to go down as well as the covers.

-Sadly, life outside of the band kept getting in the way of Echoes, and it is currently on hold awaiting a time when Derek and Ron can turn the demos into completed songs.
+Sadly, life outside of the band kept getting in the way of Echoes, Derek and Ron parted company as musical partners, and Echoes is currently on hold awaiting a time when Derek can turn the demos into completed songs.

 By 2008, Derek was really missing gigging, and took up an opportunity to gig with Pure Floyd which is quite a popular draw on the Welsh gig scene.